anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "0"
 ```

-Similarly, check `maxmemory-policy`:
+Next, check `maxmemory-policy`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-Which should also yield its default value of `noeviction`:
+It should show the default value of `noeviction`:

 ```shell
 1) "maxmemory-policy"
 2) "noeviction"
 ```

+###Step 4: Add congiguration values

 Now let's add some configuration values to the `example-redis-config` ConfigMap: